Thoriri/thorir-website/content/project/trm-timeseries/index.md

 - Designing fair baselines and ablation studies for capacity-constrained models
 - Analysing adaptive compute and visualising prediction evolution across recursion steps
 - Writing research-quality code and producing an MSc thesis (potentially a joint publication)

-## Application

-Please email `thoriri@iis.ee.ethz.ch` with the subject **"[MSc Thesis] Tiny Recursive Models for Time-Series"**.
-Include a short motivation paragraph, CV, transcripts, and mention any prior experience with time-series, PyTorch, or efficient deep learning.

 ---